 If you wish to validate client update on members of pre-prod collection, click Validate in pre-prod collection.
 Else go with upgrade without validating and click Next.

-Click Next on rest of the pages and finally on Completion page click Close.
+Click Next on rest of the pages and on Completion page click Close.

 Step 3 – Monitor Installation Progress